 Press the Choose Other button if you want to select a different directory.
-Otherwise, if you want to leave out the feature, you can press the Skip button to end the directory chooser and return to the feature selection screen (or the next directory chooser dialog).
+Otherwise, if you want to skip the feature, you can press the Skip button to terminate the directory chooser and return to the feature selection screen (or the next directory chooser dialog).